-It is required that students in $6^{th}$ - $8^{th}$ grade use a lock on their lockers.
-Alock will be given to each student at the start of the year.
-If the lock is not returned at the end of the year, a \$5 charged will be placed on the student's account.
+It is required that students in 6th-8th grade use a lock on their lockers.
+A lock will be given to each student at the start of the year.
+If the lock is not returned at the end of the year, a \$5 charge will be placed on the student's account.
 Only locks that are issued by the office may be used on the lockers.
 If a student places a personal lock on his/her locker, the school will remove the unauthorized lock.
 The school is not responsible for valuables stolen from a student's locker.